SylphAI-Inc/AdalFlow/docs/source/tutorials/evaluation.rst

 It claims to be able to adapt to other domains where the classifier is not trained on.
 The cost of this approach is quite low as you can compute the embedding for only once for each query and each chunk in the corpus.

+**RAGEval for vertical domain evaluation**

+RAGEVal [21]_ proposed a framework to synthesize vertical domain evaluation dataset such as finance, healthcare, legal etc where due to the privacy, it is challenging to create a large real-world dataset.

+**More**

 See the evaluation on datasets at :doc:`Evaluating a RAG Pipeline <../tutorials/eval_a_rag>`.